Alumni Leadership Board

 What are the responsibilities/expectations and time commitment of joining the ALB?

-What is the difference between the Kansha ALB Core and the Kansha Alumni Leadership Board?
+What is the difference between the Kansha Alumni Leadership Board and the Kansha Volunteers?

 After the first year of ALB, we learned that more frequent in-person meetings are beneficial and necessary in order to plan the Kansha Project so that all members have full accountability and knowledge of the planning process.
-To increase productivity and communication, the Kansha Core was formed.
-Core members must be able to attend monthly meetings in-person at the JACL Chicago office.
-Kansha Core members will receive a modest stipend of approximately $400.
-Kansha ALB members that are not on Kansha Core will still have the opportunity to provide input and contribute to the program in a variety of ways based on your interests, skills, and capacity.
-Some ideas for potential remote tasks are below and specific tasks will be communicated once the ALB Core is formed:
+To increase productivity and communication, the Kansha ALB was formed.
+Board members must be able to attend monthly meetings in-person at the JACL Chicago office.
+Kansha Volunteers will still have the opportunity to provide input and contribute to the program in a variety of ways based on your interests, skills, and capacity.
+Some ideas for potential remote tasks are below and specific tasks will be communicated once the ALB is formed:

 - Attend Culmination